Goldielockz30/my-smmm-site/index.md

 layout: home
 permalink: /
 ---
 Mizz Media Pro

 I help Hair and Beauty brands Glow up — selling out collections with smart content, savage Meta ads, and AI that works harder than you do.

 ## About

-Hi, I’m Nana Johnson — your go-to expert for helping clothing brands sell out collections and build their online presense by combining smart content, Meta ads, and AI magic.
+Hi, I’m Nana Johnson — your go-to expert for helping Hair and Beauty brands sell out collections and build their online presence by combining smart content, Meta ads, and AI magic.
 With years of experience in social media and automation, I create custom plans that get your collections selling out fast.

 ## What I Offer

 ### Social Media Management

-Specialised content and marketing strategies, schedualing, copywriting, and community engagement accross multiple platforms.
+Specialised content and marketing strategies, scheduling, copywriting, and community engagement across multiple platforms.

 ### Meta Ads Management

 Get laser-targeted Facebook and Instagram ads to maximise ROI.

 ### AI Chatbot Integration

 Automate guest communication 24/7 with smart chatbots that answer FAQs and boost sales.

 ### Sales Funnel Optimization

 Level up your sales flow to turn browsers into buyers and boost your revenue.

 ### Performance Analytics Dashboards

 Live dashboards with real-time insights on growth, engagement, and conversions.

 ## Demo Chatbot